Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Splitting Madsen-Tillmann spectra

-Now Corollary \ref{pullbackext} implies that $j$ induces a map of double covers $Pin^{\pm}(2n)\rightarrow Spin (2n+1)$, where the sign $\pm$ is $+$ if $n$ is even, $-$ if $n$ is odd.
+\opt{sc}{Now Corollary \ref{pullbackext} implies} \opt{short}{Noting that $Pin^+()$ groups are classified by $w_2$ and $Pin^{-}()$ groups by $w_2+w_1^2$, we see} that $j$ induces a map of double covers $Pin^{\pm}(2n)\rightarrow Spin (2n+1)$, where the sign $\pm$ is $+$ if $n$ is even, $-$ if $n$ is odd.
 Thus with the choice of appropriate sign, we get the following commutative square

-where the vertical arrows are the canonical projection.
+where the vertical arrows are the canonical projection{s}.
 Thus we get a diffeomorphism

-where the sign is $+$ if $n$ is even, $-$ if $n$ is odd.
 On the other hand, by definition the canonical representations of $Pin^{\pm}(2n)$ and $Spin(2n+1)$ are the pull-back of the canonical representations of $O(2n)$ and $SO(2n+1)$ by the canonical projection.
 Furthermore, the adjoint representations of $Pin^{\pm}(2n)$ and $Spin(2n+1)$ are the pull-back of the adjoint representations of $O(2n)$ and $SO(2n+1)$ by the canonical projection, since the kernel of the canonical projection is the center.
-Thus we can apply Proposition \ref{transfersplit} to prove the cases ii) and iii) of Theorem \ref{thsplitmainallp}.
+Thus we can apply Proposition \ref{transfersplit} to prove Theorem \ref{thsplitmainallprestated}(i) for the other two pairs.